Working with Portfolio

 document.Attachments.Add(pdfFile);

-//Save the PDF document to stream
+//Save the document into stream

 MemoryStream stream = new MemoryStream();